Ally/Safe Zone Training

 The Ally program at the University of Michigan-Dearborn provides an avenue through which all people can actively show their support of lesbian, gay, bisexual, transgender and queer (LGBTQ) people.
-This training will be held twice each semester.
-The dates for Winter 2014 are:
+Ally/Safe Zone training occurs on a monthly basis and is held in the InCLUDE.
+Please review the schedule below and register here for an upcoming workshop.
+Space is limited.

 Ally program participants are identified by their displayed UM-Dearborn Ally placard in their work/office space.
 By displaying the placard, they are visually representing that they are committed to providing a safe haven, a listening ear, and support for anyone dealing with issues related to sexual orientation and/or gender identity.
 Students and employees will know that it is safe to be themselves and to talk about issues involving this aspect of their lives.